mwbowers/mwbowers.github.io/manuals/programming/programs-and-procedures/call-program.md

 ---
 title: Call Program
+description: Dive into the intricacies of calling programs within your applications with our detailed guide.
+Designed for developers and IT professionals, this resource provides a step-by-step approach to invoking external or internal programs from your code.
+Whether you're working in a high-level programming language, dealing with system scripts, or integrating third-party services, our guide covers the essential techniques and best practices for effective program calls.
+Learn about the different methods of calling programs, including synchronous and asynchronous execution, passing parameters, handling outputs, and managing errors.
+Enhance your application's functionality and efficiency by mastering the art of program invocation.
 ---

 Execution interaction between programs is achieved with the operations CALL and RETURN.
 At any point a program can transfer control to another program by calling it and any point the called program can return to the calling program yielding control back to it.